drothmaler/plugin.video.jwtv-unofficial/README.md

 ### Installation guide
 Many thanks to Dennis Gutowski for creating a [step by step guide](http://dennygoot.blogspot.com/2015/02/jw-broadcasting-in-xbmc-or-kodi.html) for getting this add-on installed.

+**Note:** Please do not contact jw.org for support of any kind.
+This is unofficial which means changes to tv.jw.org may break this add-on.
+If you feel the need for techincal support, please leave an issue in GitHub so that others may benefit from the answers to your questions.
+Thank you.